I-O Related Groups

 IPAC (International Personnel Assessment Council)

-A subset of IPMA.
 Focuses on recruitment, selection and assessment issues primarily in the public sector.
-600 members.
-No local chapters.
+400 members.
+Local section in the Great Lakes area, Great Lakes Employee Assessment Network (GLEAN).
 Bimonthly newsletter.
-Other publications.
-Online bulletin board.
+Other publications, including sponsorship of the online journal Personal Assessment and Decisions.
+Online bulletin board and job announcements.
 Annual conference.
 Periodic training workshops.

 For more information, please visit their Web site at www.ipacweb.org.